DrkWithT/H1C-Http-Server/README.md

  1. ~~Implement response writer.~~
  2. ~~Implement and fill in main server "object".~~
  3. ~~Refactor server to send `Date: xxx` header.~~
- 4. Refactor server to use threads later.
+ 4. Refactor server to use route handler logic.